Bicycles are allowed on all roads and areas open to motor vehicles; however, they are not allowed on Oak Island.

 - tall crops alongside the road can present challenging biking and driving conditions.

 - The island roads have neither shoulders nor a biking path; consequently bikers have to share the road with vehicles.
-As the paved roads are all only two-lane, it is suggested that bikers ride single file to allow room for cars to pass by safely without entering into oncoming lanes.
+As the paved roads are only two-lane, it is suggested that bikers ride single file to allow room for cars to pass by safely without entering into oncoming lanes.

 - The first 1.5 miles of Sauvie Island Rd is a dike road; bikers take extreme caution here; as drop off on both sides of the road can be extremely steep.